Planning on traveling in Greece? Welcome to the blog post that will make your life easier!

 Here are some things to avoid doing when traveling to Greece.

 - Dress modestly when visiting religious sites.
 This means having your shoulders and knees covered.
 This goes for both boys and girls.

 - Throw Toilet paper in the toilet.
 (The pipes in Greece aren’t big enough)

 - Take long showers; Greece has a water shortage.

 - Climb Ancient Ruins or Touch Things in Museums.
 In ancient Greece, this might have been common, but these are modern-day treasures.
 Respect them.

-From ferry hopping around the islands to training around the mainland, Greece has something for everyone!
+From ferry hopping around the islands to training around the mainland, Greece has something for everyone, that is just a one of the interesting facts about Greece!
 I hope answering these questions about Traveling in Greece helps you travel easier.